 |Observer and object as quantum complements affect physical objectivity and uncertainty||

 1. Complementarity is the compare and contrast of the physical world.
-In his book "At Home in the Universe," John Archibald Wheeler paraphrased Bohr's definition of complementarity (page 18): "The use of certain concepts in the description of nature automatically excludes the use of other concepts, which however, in another connection are equally necessary for the description of this phenomenon."
+In his book "At Home in the Universe," John Archibald Wheeler paraphrased Niels Bohr's definition of complementarity (page 18): "The use of certain concepts in the description of nature automatically excludes the use of other concepts, which however, in another connection are equally necessary for the description of this phenomenon."

 Quantum measurement yields an object state whose complement traditionally remains in complex Hilbert space.
-Of the many quantum interpretations, none seems to suggest that the process of complementarity may unfold exclusively in the relatively real, accessible phase space of an "observer-object."
+Of the many quantum interpretations, none seems to suggest that the process of complementarity may unfold in the comparatively real, accessible phase space of an "observer-object."
 Here the observer provides herself as the locus for the complement to the quantum object.
-A compatible measurement retains the observer-object status quo, while a complementary measurement causes a wavefunction phase shift.
+A compatible measurement retains the observer-object status quo, while a complementary measurement causes a nonzero wavefunction phase shift.

 We measure directly the momentum of the quantum object, only to react with an uncertainty of displacement upon our immediate personal perception.
 As momentum complements position, an observer's state complements that of her quantum object.
 Upon measuring directly a displacement of Planck length L*, the measurer would receive a momentum reaction equal to h/L*, or 4,000,000 gm-cm/sec, beyond the kick of a mule.
-Normally, though, the observer does not appreciate the physical sensation of complementarity.
+Usually, though, the observer does not appreciate the physical sensation of complementarity.

 |Observer memory complexity complements observed macroscopic structure, and thus retains a "reverse multiverse"||

-2. "We exist through observation" An observer is one who finds patterns from seeming disorder - even entropy describes a definable process.
-Entropy depends not only on the states of a configuration, but also on the network of interconnections (entanglement) between states.
+2. "We exist through observation."
+An observer is one who finds patterns from seeming disorder - even entropy describes a definable process.
+Entropy depends not only on the states of a configuration, but also on the network of interconnections (entanglements) between states.
 Anentropic by nature of retrospection, this latter "pattern memory" potentially surpasses entropy's states exponentially in magnitude.
 Configurations correlate the entropic effect of measurement upon the environment with the incorporation of information in the observer's pattern memory.
 Our ability to predict, perceive, and remember patterns evolves from the anentropic components of observation.

 |Quantum mechanics corresponds to classical indistinguishability||

-3. What is the largest set of quantum numbers in common between different classical configurations in the observable universe?
-Beyond a certain complexity, do statistics require cosmologically only locally unique forms of physical entities to exist?
+3. What is the largest set of intensive quantum numbers in common between different classical configurations in the observable universe?
+Beyond a certain complexity, do statistics require cosmologically only unique forms of physical entities to exist?
 I.e., is the correspondence principle limited by the distinguishability of overall classical configurations?

 Predictions interfere with outcomes - L. B.